robertoperuzzo/tomm-202509/docs/adr/ADR-006-pdf-extraction-standardization.md

   - Native LangChain Document objects
   - Metadata extraction capabilities
   - Consistent with chunking strategies that use LangChain
-  - Better than PyPDF2 for complex layouts
+  - Better than PyPDF for complex layouts

 ### Method 3: Unstructured.io (Premium/Structured)